 Right to Medical Leave

-The Family and Medical Leave Act entitle the employees to take 12-week long unpaid leave for medical and family reasons.
-This is a job-protected leave and no employer shall remove the employee from their position when they take the time off due to medical reasons.
+The Family and Medical Leave Act entitles employees to take a 12-week-long unpaid leave for medical and family reasons.
+This is a job-protected leave, and no employer shall remove the employee from their position when they take the time off due to medical reasons.

-The Civil Rights Act overviews the employer-employee relationship at a workplace.
-Employers are prohibited from exercising any discriminatory acts between the employees based on factors like gender, sex, religion, origin, color, race, disability, etc. The employer is also responsible to ensure that there occur no incidents of harassment against any employee at their organization.
+The Civil Rights Act overviews the employer-employee relationship in the workplace.
+Employers are prohibited from exercising any discriminatory acts against employees based on factors like gender, sex, religion, origin, color, race, disability, etc. The employer is also responsible for ensuring that no incidents of harassment occur against any employee at their organization.

 Safe Workplace Environment